 One need only spend a minute browsing Pinterest or YouTube to glimpse the ingenuity of crafters and DIYers at large.
 Clearly, we aren’t the only ones who love to reuse items that would otherwise be headed to the landfill.
 And what’s not to love?
 DIY repurposing projects are sure winners.
 They can save you money, help you express creativity, and you ultimately end with something you can use around your home or backyard.

-For instance, this easy and inexpensive DIY waist high planter box would be a great addition to your garden.
+For instance, this easy and inexpensive DIY waist-high planter box would be a great addition to your garden.
 One of the most obvious benefits is that your produce are not directly on the ground.
-This keeps your plants safe as they are away from critter’s reach.
+This keeps your plants safe as they are away from the critter’s reach.

 This project doesn’t break the bank as you can use reclaimed timber from previous projects.
-Other hardware required are cheap, and easy to find in your local hardware store.
+Other hardware required is cheap, and easy to find in your local hardware store.

 Need to protect your produce from critters?
 Does tending to your plants make it hard for your back?
 Then this project is for you!

 - 6 pieces 2x4x96 Kiln Dried Pine studs

 - 1 piece 1x4x10 Cedar Board

 - Box (100 pieces) of 1-1/4″ Star Drive All Weather Self Tapping Screws

 - 2-1/2″ Kreg All Weather Self Tapping Pocket Hole Screws